WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = What is License Key or how to obtain one? =

 License Key is a special key that is required for migration to the Pro version of the WProofreader plugin.
 This key will be provided by WebSpellChecker after your purchase of a Pro license.
-Contact **info@webspellchecker.net** for more details.
+Contact our [sales team](https://webspellchecker.com/contact-us/) for more details.

 = Can WProofreader plugin check the entire website? = The plugin doesn’t check the whole website at a time.
 It is enabled only when the content on your website is in editing mode.
 Here is the list of content types which can be checked by the plugin: content of pages, content of posts, tag descriptions, category descriptions, WooCommerce and WP eCommerce product descriptions, any Custom Post Type, Meta description fields of Yoast SEO plugin.